Pediatric Eye Care

 • Not wanting to look at books

-Should any of these symptoms be noticed, an appointment should be made with an eye doctor.
+If you notice any of these symptoms, you should make an appointment with an eye doctor.